 Decide How Much You Want to Spend

-Cable or satellite is great for a set it and forget it mentality.
+Cable or satellite is great for a set-it-and-forget-it mentality.
 You pay the same thing each month, regardless of what you watch and how much TV you consume.

 You want to avoid that when you cut the cord.
 In fact, you want to think of streaming as similar to managing your money.